 Accessible Events – What is an Audio Described Performance?
 Designed to improve the experience for people who are blind or visually impaired, as well as listening to the dialogue on stage, the theatregoer can wear a headset and listen to a live description of the action on stage.
 The description only happens in between dialogue and supplements the voices of the performers in explaining the emotions and action of each scene.

-On occasions a free touch tour approximately one hour prior to the performance will be available.
-During a touch tour, a member of the visiting company will give you an introduction to the production and tell you about the visual elements of the production; you will also be able to explore the set and touch selected props and costumes.
+On occasion, a free Touch Tour approximately one hour prior to the performance will be available.
+During a Touch Tour, a member of the visiting company will give you an introduction to the production and tell you about the visual elements of the production; you will also be able to explore the set and touch selected props and costumes.

 British Sign Language (BSL)

 Interpreted/Delivered Events are designed to improve the experience for people who are deaf or hearing impaired.